MinecraftForge/Documentation/docs/blocks/states.md

 Proper Usage of Block States
 ---------------------------------------

-The `BlockState` system is a flexible and powerful system, but it also has limitations. `BlockState`s are immutable, and all permutations are generated on startup of the game.
+The `BlockState` system is a flexible and powerful system, but it also has limitations. `BlockState`s are immutable, and all combinations of their properties are generated on startup of the game.
 This means that having a `BlockState` with many properties and possible values will slow down the loading of the game, and befuddle anyone trying to make sense of your block logic.

 Not all blocks and situations require the usage of `BlockState`; only the most basic properties of a block should be put into a `BlockState`, and any other situation is better off with having a `TileEntity` or being a separate `Block`.
 Always consider if you actually need to use blockstates for your purposes.